lqr2018/Calib-Gen/README.md

 # Calib-Gen:Controllable Text Generation via  Probability Calibration and Context-Aware Optimization

-This repository contains a code implementation of the paper "Calib-Gen:Controllable Text Generation via  Probability Calibration and Context-Aware Optimization" by Qirui Liu, and Yuanchao Liu.
+This repository contains a code implementation of the paper "Calib-Gen:Controllable Text Generation via  Probability Calibration and Context-Aware Optimization" by Qirui Liu, Yuanchao Liu, and Jingxing Lu.

 ![framework](./framework.svg)